Kinver's Carbon Footprint

 The diagram below carves up our total carbon footprint by activity.
 And next to each sector, we’ve put some suggestions for how we could reduce it….

-The big sectors each accounting for a quarter of our carbon footprint are:
+The big sectors each accounting for about a quarter of our carbon footprint are:

 • Food and drink: